-• Temporary signs such as A-frames are acceptable as long as they do not block the sidewalk and do not interfere with ADA
+A-frame: These signs are acceptable as long as they do not block the sidewalk and do not interfere with ADA requirements.

-Monument Sign: These signs are sculptural in appearance and often reflect the architectural characteristics of the building and neighborhood.
+appearance and often reflect the architectural characteristics of the building and neighborhood.
 They are freestanding and are usually located in the front or side setback of a commercial, civic, or retail building.
 Monument signs can be the focal point of landscaping and should be illuminated by ground lighting or down-lighting, rather than internally.
 The signs should be crafted with durable and attractive materials.